kankeinai/Portfolio-Optimization-Bot/README.md

 ### Output

-The bot generates an automatically formatted report (`sample_report.pdf` for reference) that includes:
+The bot generates an automatically formatted report (`example_files/sample_report.pdf` for reference) that includes:

 - Project selection based on optimization
 - Expected revenue analysis for each scenario